TITLE 35: ENVIRONMENTAL PROTECTION

 A) Used, intact CRTs, as defined in 35 Ill.
 Adm.
 Code 720.110, are not solid waste within the United States, unless they are disposed of or speculatively accumulated, as defined in Section 721.101(c)(8), by a CRT collector or glass processor.

-D) Glass removed from CRTs is not a solid waste provided that it meets the requirements of Section 721.139(c).
+D) Glass removed from CRTs is not a solid waste if it complies with the requirements of Section 721.139(c).

 23) Hazardous Secondary Materials Reclaimed under the Control of the Generator.
-Hazardous secondary material generated and legitimately reclaimed within the United States or its territories and under the control of the generator, provided that the material complies with subsections (a)(23)(A) and (a)(23)(B):
+Hazardous secondary material generated and legitimately reclaimed within the United States or its territories and under the control of the generator, if the material complies with subsections (a)(23)(A) and (a)(23)(B):

 A) Excluded Hazardous Secondary Materials